bardy18/abi-market-data/README.md

 - Ensure UI is not scaled/zoomed

 ### Missing Items
-- Scroll slower to give time for capture
+- Scroll slower and pause on each screen
 - Watch for white flash confirming capture
+- Orange borders show already-captured items
-- Adjust `navigation.scroll_pause` in config
+- Adjust `navigation.scroll_pause` in config if needed

+### Items Captured Multiple Times
+- Orange borders indicate duplicates - these are handled automatically
+- Only unique items are saved to the snapshot

+## What's Next?

+After your first few snapshots, you'll be able to:
+- Track price changes over time
+- Identify market trends
+- Find arbitrage opportunities
+- Get alerts on price spikes/drops
+- Calculate moving averages and volatility

+Happy trading! 🚀

 ## Contributing